Expand description

 Node address discovery.

-To connect to an iroh node a NodeAddr
+To connect to an iroh node a NodeAddr is needed, which may contain a

-Since there is a conversion from NodeId
+Since there is a conversion from NodeId to NodeAddr, you can also use

-connect directly with a NodeId
+connect directly with a NodeId.

 For this to work however, the endpoint has to get the addressing information by

 other means.
-This can be done by manually calling Endpoint::add_node_addr
+This can be done by manually calling Endpoint::add_node_addr,

 but that still requires knowing the other addressing information.

-Node discovery is an automated system for an Endpoint
+Node discovery is an automated system for an Endpoint to retrieve this addressing

 information.
 Each iroh node will automatically publish their own addressing

 information.
-Usually this means publishing which RelayUrl
+Usually this means publishing which RelayUrl to use for their

-, but they could also publish their direct addresses.
+NodeId, but they could also publish their direct addresses.

-trait is used to define node discovery.
+The Discovery trait is used to define node discovery.
 This allows multiple

 implementations to co-exist because there are many possible ways to implement this.

-can use the discovery mechanisms most suitable to the application.
+Each Endpoint can use the discovery mechanisms most suitable to the application.

-method is used to add a discovery mechanism to an
+The Builder::discovery method is used to add a discovery mechanism to an

 Some generally useful discovery implementations are provided: